Illinois Compiled Statutes

 aid under this Article is not affected by the payment of any grant under

-the "Senior Citizens and Disabled Persons Property Tax Relief Act" or any distributions or items of income
+the "Senior Citizens and Persons with Disabilities Property Tax Relief Act" or any distributions or items of income

 described under subparagraph (X) of